Rebecca Rutstein: Out of the Darkness, Georgia Museum of Art, Nov 1, 2018 thru Oct 27, 2019.

+Joye and Rutstein’s collaborative work stems from the Ocean Memory Project where they met.
+Guaymas Basin serves as a lens to look through time, where ancient hydrothermal processes can be seen anew in a nascent spreading sea, embodying a form of ocean memory.
 Included in this exhibition is, Shimmer, a 64′ long modular steel sculptural installation with LED lights and motion sensors that creates trails of light in reaction to the movements of the viewer.
-Both the hexagonal sculptural forms, inspired by hydrocarbon structures, and the programmable lighting, that integrates bioluminescent patterns from deep sea video, relate to their presence at Guaymas Basin in the Sea of Cortez.
-Also on view, Rutstein created, Progenitor, a 22′ tall painting installation inspired by sonar mapping data of hydrothermal vents and photo microscopy of bacteria present in the basin.
+The installation is comprised of undulating, hexagonal sculptural forms (inspired by hydrocarbon structures that form through chemical processes unique to this location), and programmable LED lights, which mimic bioluminescent patterns observed during their dive in the Sea of Cortez.
+Also on view is Progenitor, a 22′ tall painting installation inspired by sonar mapping data, unique hydrothermal vent processes and photo microscopy of bacteria from Guaymas Basin.

 This exhibition was generously funded through the Delta Visiting Chair award established by UGA’s Willson Center for Humanities and Arts with a gift from the Delta Airlines Foundation in 1997.
 The chair is founded upon the legacy of the Delta Prize for Global Understanding, which from 1997-2011 was presented to individuals – including Nelson Mandela, Mikhail Gorbachev, Ted Turner, Desmond Tutu, and Jimmy and Rosalyn Carter – whose initiatives promoted world peace by advancing understanding and cooperation among cultures and nations.